aammd/MS_computational_ecology_opinion/compecol.md

 the same for all.
 To this extent, a recent proposal by @OvaTik17 is particularly
 interesting: rather than deciding on formats based on knowledge of eco-informatics or data management best practices, why not start from the ecological concepts, and translate them in digital representation?
-This task requires a strong collaboration between ecologists with topic expertise, ecologists with field expertise, and those of us leaning closest to the computational part of the field.
+The current way to represent *e.g.* biodiversity data has largely been designed based on the needs of collection managers, and bears little to no relevance to most extant research needs.
+Re-designing the way we store and manipulate data based on research practices is an important step forward, and will ultimately benefit researchers.
+To be generalized, this task requires a strong collaboration between ecologists with topic expertise, ecologists with field expertise, and those of us leaning closest to the computational part of the field.

 With or without a common data format, the problem remains that we have very limited insights into how error in predictions made on synthetic datasets will